Ready for a Healthier You?

 Why Fiber Matters for Gut Health and Regularity

-Fiber is getting more recognition as the unsung hero of soft stools and gut motility, but not all fibers work the same way:
+Fiber is getting more recognition as the unsung hero of soft stools and gut motility.
+Still, not all fibers work the same way:

 • Soluble fiber absorbs water and forms a gel-like substance in your intestines.
 This softens your poop and makes it easier to pass.
 Soluble fiber also serves as (prebiotic) food for the beneficial bacteria in your gut.

-• Insoluble fiber doesn’t dissolve; instead, it adds bulk to your poop and keeps things moving.
-That’s why they call it the gut’s broom, as it helps with regularity and prevents buildup that leads to constipation.
+• Insoluble fiber doesn't dissolve; instead, it adds bulk to your poop and keeps things moving.
+That's why they call it the gut's broom: it helps with regularity and prevents buildup that can lead to constipation.

 If you want to introduce all types of fiber into your day-to-day diet, you can choose a poop-based diet provider like UpDiet.
 They pinpoint what your gut needs to thrive and create meal plans based on your body and lifestyle.